-The mission of Saint Louis University is to help students become men and women for others.
-Consistent with the philosophy of a Jesuit education and this mission, the Student Life Office is committed to developing and nurturing a community that embraces responsibility and prioritizes individual growth and development.
+The Mission of Saint Louis University is to help students become men and women for others.
+Consistent with the philosophy of a Jesuit education and this mission, the Office of Student Life is committed to developing and nurturing a community that embraces responsibility and prioritizes individual growth and development.

 The goal of our office is to work with students as part of their personal growth in daily life, outside the classroom.
 For this reason, Student Life develops holistic programs for your spiritual and physical growth as well as volunteer and student engagement opportunities.
 When your words and actions come into conflict with the ideals of Saint Louis University, we follow an educational disciplinary process that assists you in understanding the consequences of your actions and helps to improve your decision-making skills.